 We fight it together.
 The connections MS breaks can’t break our connections to one another.
 We fortify ourselves against this monster by building up someone else who’s had a hard MS day.

 I don’t know quite where I’m going with this, the pain came to my mind as I listened to Jonny Cash as I lay in bed, really unable to do anything else today.
 My husband helped with the kids and helped get lunch ready while I tried to repair myself enough that I can get up later.
 I do this by turning off, meditation, listening to music, closing my eyes.
 I gotta just turn off, no need to try to work through the glitches.
 Let the glitches work out themselves so I can get up again.

 I have MS Hug, the pain cleaves through sometimes.
 I am still here, and I feel like my grandpa and those two ancestors that went through that core pain and the ultimate sacrifice.
 My mind preserves their beautiful lives and the tragedies that ended them.
 I’m still whole, I’m still here and the protection of the people that have raised me has seen to it.

 My pain may not mean that much more than some misfiring wires that are confused, taking sensations away and sending out negative ones when there is no enemy coming at me from the outside.
-I still live with an insidious disorder.
+Yet, I still live with an insidious disorder, that gaslights me constantly.
 My bits have been divided, but they still come together.
-MS, you can keep your pile of dirt.
+MS, you can keep your “empire of dirt.”
 I have a life that shines.